-- 8.1 For the 5.3 class, the diagram in the 5.3 Course Card 2019/20 shows the courses to be sailed, including the order in which the marks are to be passed and the side on which each mark is to be left.
-The number of beats to be sailed will be displayed on a board on the race committee signal vessel from no later than the warning signal until at the least the starting signal for each start. - 8.2 For the 4.2 class, the diagram in the 4.2 Course Card 2019/20 shows the courses to be sailed, including the order in which the marks are to be passed and the side on which each mark is to be left.
-The designation of the course to be sailed will be displayed on a board on the race committee signal vessel from no later than the warning signal until at least the starting signal.

-- 8.3 No later than the warning signal, the race committee signal vessel may display the approximate compass bearing of the first leg. - 8.4 When one of two gate marks is missing then the remaining mark shall be left to port.
+- 8.1 The courses to be sailed, including the order in which the marks are to be passed and the side on which each mark is to be left, are as set out in Annex C Courses.
+The number of beats to be sailed will be displayed on a board on the race committee signal vessel from no later than the warning signal until at least the starting signal for each start. - 8.2 No later than the warning signal, the race committee signal vessel may display the approximate compass bearing of the first leg. - 8.3 When one of two gate marks is missing the remaining mark shall be left to port.